spawnmarvel/quickguides/security-VPN/README1.md

 * Create resource group
 * Create vnet
-* Create subnets for servers, subnets 02 DMZ, 03 Vm's
+* Create subnets for servers, subnetvm 02
-* Create subnets for gateway, gateway subnet, edit to 1
+* Create subnets for gateway, gateway subnet, subnetgatew 01

 We recommend that you use the following address ranges, which are enumerated in RFC 1918.
 The IETF has set aside these ranges for private, non-routable address spaces.